siqueiraa/KaflowSQL/README.md

 You have `user_actions` in one Kafka topic and `customer_profiles` in another.
 In a relational database, this is a trivial `LEFT JOIN`.
 In the world of streaming, it's the beginning of a multi-week project involving Apache Flink or Spark Streaming, complex state management, and a new set of services to operate and monitor.

+KaflowSQL turns that typical Friday afternoon crisis into a 30-minute task.
+The entire pipeline is defined in a single YAML file — it reads from Kafka, performs the transformations, and writes to a new topic:

 **What if joining streams was as simple as writing SQL?**

 ```yaml